contacts

 Name Description

-device_code the device verification code, device_code from the device authorization response, defined in Section 1
+device_code Device verification code, `device_code` from the device authorization response, defined in Section 1.

 Request example